Opinion polling in Scotland for the next United Kingdom general election

 Opinion polling for the next United Kingdom general election is carried out continually by various organisations to gauge voting intention.
 Politics and polling in Scotland often have a different dynamic to the rest of the UK, and polling companies undertake separate polling in Scotland: results of such polls are displayed in this article.
-The polling companies listed are all members of the British Polling Council at the time of polling and abide by its disclosure rules.
+The polling companies listed are all members of the British Polling Council (unless noted) all abide by its disclosure rules.
 The dates of these opinion polls range from the previous general election on 4 July 2024 to the present.

 The next UK general election must be held no later than 15 August 2029 under the Dissolution and Calling of Parliament Act 2022.
 The act mandates that any Parliament automatically dissolves five years after it first met – unless it is dissolved earlier at the request of the prime minister – and polling day occurs no more than 25 working days later.